EPTlib/eptlib.github.io/docs/methods/ept-helmholtz-chi2.md

 ## Theory

-The implemented method is based on the phase-based approximation of [Helmholtz EPT](/methods/ept-helmholtz), that retrieves the electric conductivity from the transceive phase input according to the relation
-\$$
-\sigma = \frac{\nabla^2 \varphi^{\pm} }{2 \omega \mu_0}\,.
-\$$
-In this case, besides a constant multiplicative coefficient, the estimation of the electric conductivity $$\sigma$$ consists in the evaluation of the Laplacian of the transceive phase $$\varphi^\pm$$.
+The implemented method is based on [Helmholtz EPT](/methods/ept-helmholtz), where the estimation of the electric properties consists in the evaluation of the Laplacian of the input map.

-The Laplacian of the noisy acquisition of $$\varphi^\pm$$ is estimated numerically with a Savitzky-Golay filter [[1](#references)].
-It approximates the phase map around the voxel of interest with a paraboloid (or a higher order polynomial), of which computes the derivatives.
+The Laplacian of the noisy input map is estimated numerically with a Savitzky-Golay filter [[1](#references)].
+It approximates the map around the voxel of interest with a paraboloid (or a higher order polynomial), of which computes the derivatives.
 In this way, the Savitzky-Golay filter reduces the impact of noise in the Laplacian computation.

 The polynomial fitting on which the Savitzky-Golay filter is based depends on the definition of a kernel of voxels around the voxel of interest.
 The kernel should be large enough to reduce the noise propagation, but not too large to include voxels from adjacent tissues.
 In the latter case, the assumption of local homogeneity on which Helmholtz EPT relies would not hold and, therefore, large systematic errors would appear.
-This implementation of the phase-based Helmholtz EPT looks automatically for the optimal kernel given a set of options.
+This implementation of Helmholtz EPT looks automatically for the optimal kernel given a set of options.

-In each voxel, the kernel is selected assuring that the estimated conductivity is physically admissible (i.e., non-negative) and that the uncertainty associated with the estimated conductivity is minimum.
-The uncertainty is evaluated by propagating it through the fitting under the assumption of independent and identically distributed noise in each voxel of the acquired phase map.
+In each voxel, the kernel is selected assuring that the estimated properties are physically admissible (i.e., positive conductivity and larger than one permittivity) and that the uncertainty associated with the estimated property value is minimum.
+The uncertainty is evaluated by propagating it through the fitting under the assumption of independent and identically distributed noise in each voxel of the acquired input map.

 ### References
 {: .no_toc}